-- Treatment should be avoided if you intend to travel overseas within 3 weeks of your treatment.
+- Vein treatment should be avoided if you intend to travel overseas within 3 weeks of your treatment.

 - Patients who smoke should consider stopping before any treatment.

 - Patients who are on the oral contraceptive pill or HRT will generally be instructed to stop this medication prior to treatment.
-However, if this is not possible, Dr Paraskevas may prescribe a clot preventer that will help minimise the slightly increased risks of deep vein thrombosis in patients who are taking these medications and who have direct vision sclerotherapy.
+However, if this is not possible, Dr Paraskevas may prescribe a clot preventer that will help minimise the slightly increased risks of DVT (deep vein thrombosis) in patients who are taking these medications and who have sclerotherapy.

-- Many people are extremely anxious about needles, usually as they have had a bad experience in the past.
-Patients are reassured that the finest needles available are used for the treatment.
+- Some people are anxious about needles, perhaps because they have had a bad experience in the past.
+Patients are reassured that the finest needles available are used for sclerotherapy treatment.

-- This can be followed with some mild stinging in some areas.
+- This can be followed by mild stinging in some areas.
 This usually settles down within seconds.

-- There are 2 types of liquid sclerosant available for use in Australia – STS and Polidocanol.
-We will use Polidocanol (which is packaged under the name Aethoxysklerol) for reticular veins and spider veins.
-We have observed less inflammation and more uniform results when using this particular sclerosant for direct vision sclerotherapy.
-This is the standard in most specialised phlebology practices in Australia.
+- There are 2 types of liquid sclerosant available for use in Australia: STS and Polidocanol.
+We use Polidocanol for reticular veins and spider veins.
+We have observed less inflammation and more uniform results when using this sclerosant for sclerotherapy and it is the standard in most specialised phlebology practices in Australia.

-- Our nurse will discuss all the important post treatment instructions in great detail and provide you with a post instruction sheet.
+- Our nurse will discuss all the important post-treatment instructions in great detail and provide you with an instruction sheet.

-- The stockings will be worn overnight for the first night.
+- The stockings should be worn overnight for the first night.